UK qualification reform

 Qualifications in the UK are currently undergoing significant changes.

-This will lead to changes in the school curriculums and, as a result, some of our entry requirements for entry 2017 are being amended.
+This will lead to changes in the school curriculums and, as a result, some of our entry requirements for entry 2018 and 2019 are being amended.

 However, we will work to ensure that no applicants are disadvantaged as a result of the changes and we remain committed to admitting students who are most able to benefit from a Cardiff University education, regardless of background.